 Toupoyannis, after visiting many artfully restored villages in Italy and France, decided to buy a couple of crumbling residences in Kapsaliana.
 His purpose was still unclear, and it was merely pure and undiluted instinct that drove his decisions.

 After vanquishing many obstacles—as well as significant time and money constraints—Toupoyannis’ vision eventually acquired a more specific shape and form.
 Works of restoration were painstaking and lengthy.
-Above all, the architect’s first and foremost concern is to do justice to the land’s legacy and spirit and to the wisdom of the local, vernacular architecture.
+Above all, the architect’s first and foremost concern is to do justice to the land’s legacy and the spirit of the local, vernacular architecture.

 In 2008, Kapsaliana Village hotel opened its gates and greeted its first visitors.
-Reviews were unanimously dithyrambic, but the creator did not rest on his laurels.
+It received rave reviews, but the creator did not rest on his laurels.

 Kapsaliana Village hotel is a never-ending work in progress.
 It is a dynamic community that never stops evolving, and it continuously strives to offer its guests unparalleled experiences that capture the essence of the present time.